lynoferraz/rhythm-caster/README.md

 ## Description

-Can you keep up the beat and cast spells in synch with the music?
+Can you keep up the beat and cast spells in sync with the music?

-In Rhythm Spell Caster you are a socerer that can only move on the music beat, and also can only cast spells by doing the enchant at the beat.
+In Rhythm Spell Caster you are a sorcerer that can only move on the music beat, and also can only cast spells by doing the chant in sync with the beat.

 Game controls:

-- Press ARROWS to move the character.
+- Press ARROWS to move, and cast spells (while X/A2 is pressed).
+It should always be on rhythm.
-- Hold X/A2 to start casting a spell.
+- Hold X/A2 to cast spells.
 - Press Z/A1 to release the casted spell.

 ## Game Parameters/Arguments